mwb-wiseman/ZigZag/ZigZag GDD.md

 __Key New Features__

-- Bare-bones setting and narrative to provide context in which the game can sit.
+- Aesthetic theme suggests a narrative; provides marketing opportunity and appeal to sci-fi consumer demographics.
 - Difficulty settings to provide a customisable experience.

 __Key Learning Objectives__